wesley-ruede/Android/README.md

 ## Java Based Android Development

-Hey I'm Wes and this is where I do my Android apps, It's kinda like you are lookng directly on my computer, whoa.
+Hey I'm Wes and this is where I create my Android apps.
+It's almost like you are lookng directly on my computer, whoa.
 Don't worry I'll help you find the right app for you.
 I really reccomend the Trivia app.
 To work on these projects and compile them you will require Android Studio.
 If you would like to try one of my apps there is a list which gives you information on whether or not the app requires any special permissions such as internet or storage.
-To install the apps you will need to allow unknown sources on your device because these apps are in development and, as such are considered to be in debug mode.
-The Triva is app is the closest I have gotten to making a game.
+To install the apps you will need to allow unknown sources on your device because these apps are in development and, are in debug mode.
+The Triva is app is a fun little game and I have a few more features coming in the future.

 ## Screen shots
 ![Triva 1](Gallery/trivia_portrait.png)